gggliuye/VIO/docs/Prepare.rst

 In summary, for our data set, We should choose k = 10 and the corresponding beta threshould should be about 0.6.

+Alpha Channel
+>>>>>>>>>>>>>>>>>
+Alpha channel modeling has been successfully applied on image deblurring and super resolution.
+With this technique, the image processing task can be much simplified since the edge contrast on alpha channel is normalized to a 0 to 1 transition, instead of arbitrary values in the color space [#]_ .

+.. [#] Su B, Lu S, Tan C L. Blurred image region detection and classification[C]//Proceedings of the 19th ACM international conference on Multimedia.
+ACM, 2011: 1397-1400.

+.. [#] Dai S, Wu Y. Motion from blur[C]//2008 IEEE Conference on Computer Vision and Pattern Recognition.
+IEEE, 2008: 1-8.

 Image Deblur
 >>>>>>>>>>>>>>>>>>>>>